rob-allison/devart-template/project_summary.md

 ### Proposal
 By using a kind of binary DNA (bDNA) I can treat colour as the expression of a process.
 Previous experimentation can be found [here](http://www.robertallison.co.uk "Robert Allison").

 I propose to create digital flowers, 'grown' from bDNA.
 There would be a population of such flowers.
 Visitors would be able to select flowers to breed together and the resulting offspring would be added to the population.
 Flowers would have a lifespan, and would 'die' after a certain time.
-During the course of the exhibition the nature of this flower population will shift and change as a result of visitor directed pollination.
+During the course of the exhibition the nature of the flower population will shift and change as a result of this visitor directed 'pollination'.

 The proposal will explore:
 * growth - how a simple genetic sequence is translated into a complex structure.
 * breeding - how two sequences combine to produce a third that expresses characteristics from its parents.
 * selection - how a population as a whole evolves under a selection pressure.

-I hope to draw a parallel between DNA and source code, and to show how something almost natural can emerge from the purely computational when iterated to sufficient scale.
+I hope to draw a parallel between DNA and source code, and to show how something almost natural can emerge from the purely computational when sufficiently complex.

 This imagery is built up of over-sized pixels or blocks of colour, there is no anti-aliasing, nor similar attempts to mimic the analogue.
-Its essential discrete *pixelated* nature is celebrated, not hidden.
+Its essential discrete, *pixelated,* nature is celebrated, not hidden.

 ### Growth